 In autumn 2019 Cap-a-Pie worked with pupils from Carville and Chilingham Road Primary Schools.
 We explored how and why we remember the First World War.

 First the students learnt about different ways people remember the First World War.
 They looked at poetry and painting and visited memorials at Newcastle University.

 Students worked with Brad McCormick and Ree Collins to create their own pieces of theatre.
-The students then performed their shows to friends and family at Whitely Bay Playhouse.
+The students then performed their shows to friends and family at Whitley Bay Playhouse.

-Cap-a-Pie delivered this project with Ree Collins (Director/Facilitator), Lindsay Duncanson (Photographer), Special Collections Education Outreach Team from Newcastle University, Carville and Chiilingham Road Primary Schools.
+Special Collections Education Outreach Team from Newcastle University, Carville and Chillingham Road Primary Schools